danludwig/aws-sam-cli-bug-reports/v0.21.0/two-dynamos-with-intrinsic-tags/README.md

 # AWS SAM CLI Bug Report for v0.20.0

+## Multiple resources using intrinsic functions combined with AWS::NoValue

 Seems to be an issue when two or more `AWS::DynamoDB::Table` resources (perhaps other resources as well?) use conditional intrinsic functions employing `!Ref AWS::NoValue`.

 ## Steps to reproduce